iSOLveIT/cyber_triage/docs/chapters/chapter_2/index.rst

 4. To use the command line interface:
     a.
 Open a window that shows the **CyberTriageCLI.exe** executable.
 Right-click the ``CyberTriageCLI.exe`` file and select **Run as Administrator**.
 This will start collection of the host.
     b.
 Alternatively, you can launch a command prompt with admin privileges and run the **CyberTriageCLI.exe** program with no arguments. |br| If you want to customize what data types are collected, then there are arguments you can give.
-Run with “—help” to get the list.
+Run with ``—help`` to get the list.

 5. When the collection tool has finished its collection, there will be a directory called ``CyberTriage_<timestamp>`` on the USB device, network share, or S3 bucket.